tttmmmyyyy/polya-vector-field/README.md

 - clone this repo with submodules by `git clone --recursive {repo-url}`,
 - install dependencies of [cairo-fixlang](https://github.com/tttmmmyyyy/cairo-fixlang) (cairo, X11, Xext) if necessary,
 - and do `make && ./a.out`.

+Once the program is launched, press `n` to togggle functions, and `q` to exit the program.